pika-pika-07/React-Custom-Loader/README.md

   - baseColor: If you want to change the default base color of the bar
   - loadingColor: If you want to change the default loading color of the bar

+## App Hosted on Netlify(https://my-react-custom-loader.netlify.app/)
+- App is hosted on netlify (https://my-react-custom-loader.netlify.app/)
+- Feel free to check it out